24th Chief, 8th Baronet of Morvern, 20th Laird of Duart, 4th Lord Maclean*

 American Revolutionary War

 From 1775 through 1783 the British colonies in North America struggled to separate from the British Empire, and declared their independence in 1776.
-The newly formed United States of America quickly allied with France who was also in the mist of its own revolution.
-Britain desperately wanted to prevent France from being able to supply the American Colonies from the West Indies.
-The French wanted to extend its revolutionary concepts of self-rule to the New World.
+The newly formed United States of America quickly allied with France who were also in the mist of its own revolution.
+Britain desperately wanted to prevent France from being able to supply the American Colonies from the West Indies, while the French wanted to extend their revolutionary concepts of self-rule to the New World.
+Britain would continue to attempt to regain control of North America until the conclusion of the War of 1812.
+It was in this international climate that Sir Fitzroy entered military service.

 French Revolutionary Wars

-By the 1790’s roughly four-fiths of all British overseas capital investments were tied to the West Indies.11 Though the primary source of wealth in the British West Indies colonies was sugar, other small crops such as indigo and coffee were also significant.11 The taxes and duties directly from these exports provided approximately one-eighth of the British Government’s £31.5 million annual revenue,11 not including the additional indirect taxes generated by commercial trade activity once the West Indies goods had been imported.11 When Britain felt the threat French expansion reach the West Indies from its neighboring colonies it took steps to protect its investments in the region.11 Britain sent 93 Line Infantry regiments to overwhelm enemy colonies in the West Indies.11
+By the 1790’s roughly four-fifths of all British overseas capital investments were tied to the West Indies.22 Though the primary source of wealth in the British West Indies colonies was sugar, other small crops such as indigo and coffee were also significant.22 The taxes and duties directly from these exports provided approximately one-eighth of the British Government’s £31.5 million annual revenue, not including the additional indirect taxes generated by commercial trade activity once the West Indies goods had been imported.
+When Britain felt the threat of French expansion reach the West Indies to its neighboring colonies, it took steps to protect its investments in the region.
+Britain sent 93 Line Infantry regiments to overwhelm enemy colonies in the West Indies.22

-In 1793 Sir Fitzroy commanded a company in the 60th Regiment of Foot9 that took part in the capture of the Island of Tobago1 from the French on April 15th in 1793.11 On September 3rd of the same year, Sir Fitzroy was given a brevet promotion to Captain22 in the same regiment.22 From Tobago, the British troops set their sights on driving the French off the Island of Martinique.
-After nearly two months of intense fighting, the French surrendered the island on the 23rd of March in 1794.11
+In 1793 Sir Fitzroy commanded a company in the 60th Regiment of Foot3 that took part in the capture of the Island of Tobago1 from the French on April 15th in 1793.22 On September 3rd of the same year, Sir Fitzroy was given a brevet promotion to captain in the same regiment.23 From Tobago, the British set their sights on driving the French off the Island of Martinique.
+After nearly two months of intense fighting, the French surrendered the island on the 23rd of March in 1794.22

-Immediatly following the capture of Martinique, Sir Fitzroy was entrusted with the command of the island;10 he was promoted to Major and transferred to the 110th Regiment of Foot9; the regiment disbanded and on July 21st of 1795 Sir Fitzroy exchanged to the 79th Regiment of Foot.10 Four months later he purchased a commission as Lieutenant-Colonel with the 82nd Regiment of Foot with whom he remained until 18017 when he exchanged back to the 60th Regiment of Foot.9 During the British Occupation, he briefly visited the Island of St Vincent.10
+Immediately following the capture of Martinique, Sir Fitzroy was entrusted with the command of the island;24 he was promoted to major and transferred to the 110th Regiment of Foot;3 the regiment disbanded and on July 21st of 1795 and Sir Fitzroy exchanged to the 79th Regiment of Foot.24 Four months later he purchased a commission as lieutenant colonel with the 82nd Regiment of Foot with whom he remained until 180118 when he exchanged back to the 60th Regiment of Foot.3 During the British Occupation, he briefly visited the Island of St Vincent.24

 In 1802 the French Revolutionary Wars came to and end with the Treat of Amiens.
 The peace proved fragile and lasted only a year.
 Though the West Indies had essentially been restored, the struggle to control colonial resources resumed.